Bio

 Hemispheres

 In the mid-‘90s, Ian, Bill Douglass and string wizard Eric Golub formed the Sultans of Swatch, dedicated to the performance of highly improvisational music that merged Jazz and multi-ethnic music from around the world.
-This ensemble recorded a number of improvisational pieces, two of which can be heard on Ian’s release, Outside the Box – Jazz Journeys & Worlds Beyond.
+This ensemble recorded several improvisational pieces, two of which can be heard on Ian’s release, Outside the Box – Jazz Journeys & Worlds Beyond.

 In 1996, Ian released Ionospheres (Cei), which featured original tribute pieces to Miles Davis and Sun Ra, fresh reinterpretations of compositions by Ornette Coleman and Mongo Santamaria and a host of original pieces, ranging from multi-tracked solo percussion to pianoless quartets to sextets with piano and strings.